bruhathisp/dsa_java/BuyAndSellStock/BuyandSellStock1.md

+## Solution

-The given Java solution aims to find the maximum profit that can be achieved by buying and selling a stock represented by an array of `prices`.
+The given Java solution aims to find the maximum profit that can be achieved by buying and selling a stock `at most one time` represented by an array of `prices`.
 The variable names used in the solution have the following meanings:

 Concept Tag: